IN THIS CHAPTER

 |

 Sometimes you want to select a row if the value in a column falls within a specified range.
 One way to make this selection is by using comparison predicates.
-For example, you can formulate a WHERE
+For example, you can formulate a WHERE clause to select all the rows in the FOODS table that have a value in the Calories column greater than 100 and less than 300, as follows:

 WHERE FOODS.Calories > 100 AND FOODS.Calories < 300